Tag: eastern league

 Eddie Onlsow (center), signs on as Hartford’s manager, 1938.

-As a final stop before Boston, Hartford’s new team became a highly anticipated attraction.
+As a final stop before Boston, Hartford’s new team became highly anticipated.
 The club immediately took on multiple endearing nicknames.
 Fans previously knew them as the Senators.
 The Hartford Courant referred to them as the Senators, Bees or Baby Bees.
-Other newspapers like the Hartford Times nicknamed them the Laurels.
-Despite conflicting mascots and disagreement among proofreaders, fans turned out in the thousands to Bulkeley Stadium.
+Other press like the Hartford Times nicknamed them the Laurels.
+Despite conflicting mascots and disagreement among fans and proofreaders, people turned out in the thousands to watch the Hartford team at Bulkeley Stadium.

 Hartford Bees at Bulkeley Stadium, 1938.